Volunteer in Costa Rica

 Costa Rica is becoming one of the more affluent countries in Central America due to having strong natural resources, a stable Government and increasing tourism.
 However, this is also causing problems as citizens from neighbouring countries such as Nicaragua, are immigrating to Costa Rica, causing an increase in unemployment, homelessness and poverty.
 The aim of the Childcare project is to provide individual attention and assistance to children from difficult backgrounds in Costa Rica.
 Many of these children do not receive the level of education and affection that they deserve, and volunteers play an important role in working alongside local staff to improve the educational, emotional, and hygiene conditions of the children.
 Volunteers work in orphanages, community centers, day-care centers, schools, soup kitchens and kindergartens.
 Volunteer work varies, but generally consists of providing individual attention and affection to the children, organizing games and activities, educating children in regards to hygiene and assisting with homework.

 Teaching English to low-income communities in San Jose and surrounding areas offers a highly rewarding experience for volunteers and students alike.
 Children, teenagers and young adults in these communities are very grateful for the opportunity to practice their pronunciation and conversation skills with native English speakers.
 As Costa Rica is increasingly becoming the tourism capital of Central America, English is a prerequisite for all locals looking to make a career in the tourism industry.
 Volunteers work in local schools, orphanages and community centers.
 Volunteer work varies, but generally includes providing tutoring to local students, setting up small workshops, assisting local teachers and organizing educational games and activities.
 It is important to note that schools in Costa Rica are closed from the third week of December until the second week of February and there is a 2 week holiday beginning on the first week of July.
 Any time that schools are closed, Teaching English volunteers usually teach in precarios (urban slums), community centers or churches.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
 Our local team provide Teaching English volunteers with an ESL (English as a Second Language) “crash course” and educational materials to help get you started.
-To prepare before you depart, visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.
+To prepare before you depart,

 The healthcare system in Costa Rica is relatively well developed, however the placements we work with always appreciate the extra assistance that volunteers provide through supporting local nurses, doctors and care-givers.
 Volunteers on the Healthcare project work with a range of local institutions including clinics for disabled children, hospitals, nursing homes, HIV/AIDS assisted living homes and ambulance services.
 Strict insurance laws and regulations in Costa Rica can make direct patient care rare and it’s therefore important that volunteers have realistic expectations with regards to the work they will be doing.
 This project is very well suited for physical therapists and occupational therapists, as there is need for volunteers in these fields.
 Students who are pre-medical, pre-nursing students, as well as first or second year medical and nursing students may work alongside medical professionals to assist with distributing and sorting medication, assisting with rehabilitation exercises, feeding, bathing and keeping patients company.
 Third year nursing or medical students through to qualified health professionals may shadow local doctors and nurses, assist with check ups, triage, taking vitals and preparing medical equipment.
 Independence in the Healthcare project is always determined by the level of training and demonstrated expertise, Spanish language level, age, personality and ability to take initiative, and program duration.
 Please note, all Healthcare volunteers must bring scrubs and evidence of their level of education.
 The Healthcare project has an extra cost of US$65 per week for supervision, materials and the logistics involved in this project.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.